Common Police Officer Stereotypes

 Perception Becomes Reality

 These are a few of the stereotypes that accompany cops and criminal justice careers in general.
 As is often the case, realities generate their own perceptions which, in turn, beget their own perceived realities.
-These stereotypes are often fun to laugh and joke about, but they don't adequately convey the reality of the job of a police officer or the dangers associated with the job.
+These stereotypes are often fun to laugh and joke about, but they don't adequately convey the truth of the job of a police officer or the dangers associated with being an officer.

-Of course, working in any criminology or criminal justice career will come with its own prejudices and misconceptions.
-The stereotypes do not, however, diminish the value of and benefits that these important jobs provide to our society as a whole.
+Of course, working in any criminology or criminal justice career will come with its prejudices and misconceptions.
+The stereotypes do not, however, diminish the value that these important jobs provide to our society as a whole.